 Generally we like to book bins 24 hours in advance (book NOW and we will deliver your bin tomorrow).
 Often we can deliver a bin on the same day depending on how many bins are already booked, the location and whether the run/deliveries to your area has been completed for the day.

-Once the bin is full please contact our office and let us know.
+Once the bin is full please contact our office and let us know or you can ‘Book a Pickup‘ online.
 Many people finish before the allotted days and we can often pickup the bin sooner.
-Whilst we endeavour to remove bins ASAP, due to having to schedule trucks, disposal facility opening times, weekends, public holidays etc we may need to schedule the bin to be removed on or after the allocated days.
+Whilst we endeavor to remove bins ASAP, due to having to schedule trucks, disposal facility opening times, weekends, public holidays etc we may need to schedule the bin to be removed on or after the allocated days.
 There is no additional charges when this occurs.

 We also do not assume that bins are ready as we have found out over many years that sometimes things change and we arrive to be ask if the bin can be left another day.
 To avoid this occurring we ask that customers ring us to confirm the pickup.
 If this does not occur we will ring after the allotted time frame has expired.

-For safety and legal reasons, skip bins should not be filled any higher than the top rail and should be loaded carefully in order to avoid any spillage during transit.
+For safety and legislative (i.e road rules, load limits etc.) reasons, skip bins should not be filled any higher than the top rail and should be loaded carefully in order to avoid any spillage during transit.
 In the event that a driver arrives to collect your bin and it has been overfilled, we reserve the right to remove some of the contents and/or charge an extra amount for the excess.
 You can also choose to book another bin for the excess which will be charged at the appropriate rate.

 Where possible the driver will try to take the skip once the overloaded item/s are removed.
 Where possible the item/s will be left in a neat pile next to where the bin is.
 If the driver is unable to do this the bin will be left onsite until the offending items are removed.
 An additional transport charge will apply in this situation.